 18 | FROZEN THEMED

 So there you have it!
-18 ideas that your can re create in your own sensory table or in a sensory bin.
-Which one is your favorite?
+18 ideas that you can re-create in your own sensory table or in a sensory bin.
+Which one is your favourite?
 Leave me a comment below and let me know which one(s) you are excited to try!